zukunft/zukunft.com/docs/code_objects_all.md

-+-- filesShared - resource file names used in backend and frontend +-- formulasShared - predefined formulas used in the backend and frontend as code id +-- groupsShared - phrase group or value names used by the system for testing +-- refsShared - references used by the system for testing +-- rest_ctrlShared - constants used for the backend to frontend api of zukunft.com +-- resultsShared - results used by the system for testing only in the backend
++-- filesShared - resource file names used in backend and frontend +-- formulasShared - predefined formulas used in the backend and frontend as code id +-- groupsShared - phrase group or value names used by the system for testing +-- ip_rangesShared - ip ranges used for system testing +-- refsShared - references used by the system for testing +-- rest_ctrlShared - constants used for the backend to frontend api of zukunft.com +-- resultsShared - results used by the system for testing only in the backend